-- As a result, Hungary developed a severe case of Fascism, sided with the losing side again in World War II, and after the war became Commie Land.
+- As a result, Hungary developed a severe case of fascism, sided with the losing side again in World War II and became Commie Land after the war.
 The era and its more dubious aspects still inspire heated debates and flame wars today, with a degree of Never Live It Down thrown in by both sides.

-- Most people weren't too happy, which led to The Hungarian Revolution of 1956.
-Crushed by the Soviets.
+- Most people weren't too happy, which led to the Hungarian Revolution of 1956.
+The Soviets crushed it.

 - The country is also still reeling from an economic crisis: although it didn't reach the sort of severity seen in Greece or Spain, it came too close for comfort.
 In the latest years the economy shows an annual ~3% GDP growth.
 Additionally, several companies and even a bank had recently left the country due to an ongoing wave of nationalization in the economy.

-- The Hungarian language is a Finno-Ugric one, related only to Finnish, Estonian and the Sami languages in Europe, as well as several minority languages in the European part of Russia (in fact the two languages that are most closely related to Hungarian, Khanty and Mansi, are spoken in the Asian part of Russia).
+- The Hungarian language is part of the Finno-Ugric family and related only to Finnish, Estonian and the Sami languages in Europe, as well as several minority languages in the European part of Russia.
+In fact, the two languages that are most closely related to Hungarian, Khanty and Mansi, are spoken in the Asian part of Russia.
 This makes it ideal for Fun with Foreign Languages or As Long as It Sounds Foreign.
 Check out the homepage in Hungarian.
-Or if you have Sine Mora, all spoken dialogue is in Hungarian.
+All the dialogue in Sine Mora is in Hungarian.

 - The word "Hungarian" has nothing to do with the Huns.
 That's a rather wishful Retcon from the 13th century.